-The only non-qualified deferred compensation plan in which any of the Company's Named Executive Officers participated is the unfunded Excess Savings Plan, which plan was frozen to new contributions on December 31, 2005.
-Amounts shown in the table below reflect amounts deferred from compensation and Company matching contributions prior to December 31, 2005, as well as investment returns from December 31, 2005 through December 31, 2006.
+The only non-qualified deferred compensation plan in which any of the Company's Named Executive Officers participated is the unfunded Excess Savings Plan, which plan was frozen to new contributions on December 31, 2004.
+Amounts shown in the table below reflect amounts deferred from compensation and Company matching contributions prior to December 31, 2004, as well as investment returns from December 31, 2004 through December 31, 2007.

-Name Executive Contributions in 2006 (\$) Registrant Contributions in 2006 (\$) Aggregate Earnings in 2006 (\$) (a) Aggregate Withdrawals/ Distributions (\$)(b) Aggregate Balance at 12/31/06 (\$)
+Name Executive Contributions in 2007 (\$) Registrant Contributions in 2007 (\$) Aggregate Earnings in 2007 (\$) (a) Aggregate Withdrawals/ Distributions (\$) (b) Aggregate Balance at 12/31/07 (\$) Robert K. Kretzman (43) 87,447 Executive Vice President, Human Resources, Chief Legal Officer, General Counsel and Secretary

-Jack L. Stahl 9,462 183,801

-Former President and Chief Executive Officer

-Robert K. Kretzman 10,377 87,491

-Executive Vice

-President, Human

-Resources, Chief

-Legal Officer, General

-Counsel and Secretary

-- (a) Amounts reported under Aggregate Earnings in 2006 are not reported in the Summary Compensation Table.
-These amounts represent market returns on Messrs.
-Stahl's and Kretzman's investments under the Excess Savings Plan. - (b) Following his departure from the Company, Mr. Stahl elected to receive the full balance in his Excess Savings Plan account in cash as a lump sum payment.
+(a) Amounts reported under Aggregate Earnings in 2007 are not reported in the Summary Compensation Table.

+These amounts represent market returns on Mr. Kretzman's investments under the Excess Savings Plan.

-Prior to December 31, 2005, the Company allowed employees to contribute to and matched employee contributions in the Excess Savings Plan.
-Contributions to the Excess Savings Plan were frozen on December 31, 2005.
+Prior to December 31, 2004, the Company allowed employees to contribute to and matched employee contributions in the Excess Savings Plan.
+Contributions to the Excess Savings Plan were frozen on December 31, 2004.
 The Excess Savings Plan provides for the same investment choices as are available in the Company's 401(k) Plan.
 The Excess Savings Plan does not provide for above-market returns.
 Payments of participant balances under the Excess Savings Plan commence as soon as practicable after termination of a participant's employment and may be paid in annual installments over a period of 10 years, over a period of less than 10 years or as a single lump sum payment.